 5.1.4 Roles of the Chairman of the Board

 The key roles of the Chairman of the Board are: to ensure that Board meetings are conducted effectively and matters that are essential to the Company’s operations and/or performances are placed on the meeting agenda, particularly matter related to corporate strategy; to allocate sufficient time for management to present clear and timely information; to allow board members to express their opinions and ask questions; and to ensure that board resolutions are clear and the minutes are accurate.
 The Chairman of the Board also presides over the shareholders’ meeting.
 In making decision, the Chairman has a deciding or casting vote in the event of tied votes.

 5.1.5 Aggregation or Separation of Positions – Chairman of the Board and Chief Executive Officer

 Currently, Mr. Ho KwonPing is the Chairman of the Board and the Chief Executive Officer of the Company.
 He is closely associated with the Group’s success.
+The current board structure maintains an appropriate check and balance system because half of the Board members are non-executive directors.
 The Board is of the view that the current structure is appropriate and adequate given that Mr. Ho KwonPing has been able to effectively and competently execute the responsibilities of both the Chairman of the Board and Chief Executive Officer positions.